wp-pager/wp-pager/readme.txt

 == Changelog ==

 = 0.6 =
-* Optimized plugin
+* 🎨 Optimized plugin
-* Fixed album page switching on mobile screen
+* 🐛 Fixed album page switching on mobile screen

 = 0.7 =
-* Removed 7px padding around the album
+* 🔥 Removed 7px padding around the album
-* Fixed tiny errors bug for album arrows
+* 🐛 Fixed tiny errors bug for album arrows

 = 0.8 =
-* Fixed tiny errors bug for album arrows
+* 🐛 Fixed tiny errors bug for album arrows

 = 0.9 =
-* Added tab groups feature.
+* ✨ Added tab groups feature.
 It simplifies tabs in album by grouping tabs with identical names into one tab.

 = 0.10 =
-* Fixed styles on album tab groups
+* 🐛 Fixed styles on album tab groups
-* Added hiding info button in Album footer when is mobile device
+* ✨ Added hiding info button in Album footer when is mobile device
+* 🐛 Fixed bug